GDSC-SGGSCC/Hacktoberfest-22/README.md

 ![Fork](https://github.com/GDSC-SGGSCC/Hacktoberfest-22/blob/main/fork.png)

 ### **3. Add a 'Hello World' Program**
-Once you have forked the repository, add a 'Hello World' program in any Programming Language ( make sure to not repeat the program for an existing language in the repository ) to a folder with it's name as the programming language to the main branch.
+Once you have forked the repository, add a 'Hello World' program in any Programming Language ( make sure to not repeat the program for an existing language in the repository ) to a folder with its name as the programming language to the main branch.
 If there is no language folder, make one and then add into it.

 ### **4. First Contribution!**
-Once you have completed these steps, you can make your first contributon to this repository by creating a PR ( more on this below ).
+Once you have completed these steps, you can make your first contribution to this repository by creating a PR ( more on this below ).

 ### **5. Give the repository a :star:**
 If you liked this project and got to learn something new, give the repository a star to motivate us and share the repository as much as you can!

 # **How to Contribute?**
-To contribute to this project and other open-source projects, you need to have knowledge of Git and Github/ Gitlab.
+To contribute to this project and other open-source projects, you need to have knowledge of Git and GitHub/Gitlab.
 You need to have Git installed on your system.
 To check whether your system has Git installed, run  `git --version`.
 If you get any version, it means Git is installed on your system otherwise it is not.
 To install Git, visit https://git-scm.com/downloads and follow the instructions. <br><br>